ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ```
 V4 {
     ...
-    sapling_value_balance: Amount,
-    ...
     sapling_shielded_data: Option<SaplingShieldedData::V4>,
 }
 ```

-In order to mantain the order of the fields that we will need for Serialization/Deserialization we keep the `value_balance` in the transaction for V4 but we rename it to `sapling_value_balance` for clarity.

 `ShieldedData` is currently defined and implemented in `zebra-chain/src/transaction/shielded_data.rs`.
 As this is Sapling specific we propose to move this file to `zebra-chain/src/sapling/shielded_data.rs`.
 Inside we will change `ShieldedData` into `SaplingShieldedData` and implement it as an enum with `V4` and `V5` variants.